influxdata/kapacitor/client/API.md

 | status      | One of `enabled` or `disabled`.                                                           |
 | vars        | A set of vars for overwriting any defined vars in the TICKscript.                         |

-When using PATCH, if any option is missing it will be left unmodified.
+When using `PATCH`, if any property is missing, the task will be left unmodified.

+> **Note:** When patching a task, no changes are made to the running task.
+> The task must be disabled and re-enabled for any changes to take effect.

 ##### Vars